grantseltzer/blog/content/blog/libbpf-beginners-part-one.md

 Finally you can either run this as root or with CAP_BPF/CAP_TRACING (linux 5.8+):

 ```
+[*] sudo ./libbpfgo-prog
+6400 sh
+6399 sh
+6401 node
+6403 sh
+6402 sh
+6404 node
+...
 ```

 ### Wrapup roundup

+To review, we first wrote a bpf program using helpers defined in libbpf.
+The bpf program read information like the process ID and command then wrote it to a shared ringbuffer.
+We compiled it with clang, then used libbpfgo to load it into the kernel and listen for output from the ringbuffer.

 Check out documentation for libbpfgo [here](https://pkg.go.dev/github.com/aquasecurity/tracee/libbpfgo), a good place to look for examples of usage would be in the tests [here](https://github.com/aquasecurity/tracee/tree/main/libbpfgo/selftest).
-All of the code written for this blog post can be found [here]()
+All of the code written for this blog post can be found [here](https://github.com/grantseltzer/libbpfgo-example).